eclipse-archived/ceylon-lang.org/documentation/tour/types.md

 These restrictions mean that Ceylon's type inference rules are quite simple.
 Type inference is purely "right-to-left" and "top-to-bottom".
-The type of any expression is already known without needing to look to any types declared to the left of the `= specifier`, or further down the block of statements.
+The type of any expression is already known without needing to look to any types declared to the left of the `=` specifier, or further down the block of statements.

 * The inferred type of a local declared `local` is just the type of the expression assigned to it using `=` or `:=`.
-* The inferred type of a method declared local is just the type of the returned expression.
+* The inferred type of a method declared `local` is just the type of the returned expression.

 ## Type inference for sequence enumeration expressions